-University of Delaware Doctoral Student Seeks to Improve Functionality in Amputees with Foundation Funding
+University of Delaware Doctoral Student Learns More About Functionality in Amputees Through FPTR Funding

-Foundation for Physical Therapy Research (FPTR) scholarship recipient, Emma H. Beisheim, PT, DPT, is investigating the long-term impact of post-amputation pain to identify appropriate outcome measures to evaluate and track post-amputation pain.
+Foundation for Physical Therapy Research (FPTR) scholarship recipient, Emma H. Beisheim, PT, DPT, is looking at body image, evaluation, and pain concerns for adults with lower-limb loss and lower-limb amputation.

 “The majority of adults living with limb loss experience persistent post-amputation pain, but our ability to evaluate and treat post-amputation pain is rather limited,” said Beisheim.
 “In our work, we hope to identify novel methods of evaluating, monitoring, and addressing post-amputation pain using low-cost, non-invasive clinical tools, to ultimately improve care for people living with limb loss.”